ducamvinh/QuantLaneNet/README_HW.md

     crw------- 1 root root 234, 19 Aug  7 10:32 /dev/xdma0_events_9
     crw------- 1 root root 234, 32 Aug  7 10:32 /dev/xdma0_h2c_0

-On my Ubuntu machine (20.04.4 LTS), when run 'make install' from the xdma directory, some errors happened because of the lack of a signing key as well as some system files being placed in different locations from what the xdma repo expects.
-On my machine, this can be fixed by running the './xdma_scripts/xdma_fix.sh' script, included in this repo:
+On my Ubuntu machine (20.04.4 LTS), when run <code>make install</code> from the xdma directory, some errors happened because of the lack of a signing key as well as some system files being placed in different locations from what the xdma repo expects.
+On my machine, this can be fixed by running the [xdma_scripts/xdma_fix.sh](./xdma_scripts/xdma_fix.sh) script, included in this repo:

     sudo ./xdma_scripts/xdma_fix.sh

-The reloading of the XDMA drivers can also be done quickly by running my './xdma_scripts/xdma_reload.sh' script:
+The reloading of the XDMA drivers can also be done quickly by running my [xdma_scripts/xdma_reload.sh](./xdma_scripts/xdma_reload.sh) script in the xdma drivers directory:

     sudo ./xdma_scripts/xdma_reload.sh

 ## Test model

-After programming the FPGA and installing the XDMA drivers, the hardware model can be used by running './test.py' or the './test_fpga_*.py' scripts.
+After programming the FPGA and installing the XDMA drivers, the hardware model can be used by running [test.py](./test.py) or the './test_fpga_*.py' scripts.

-The './test.py' script is written to run several tests on 3 different versions of the model.
+The [test.py](./test.py) script is written to run several tests on 3 different versions of the model.
 The type of model can be set by passing one of these values to the '--model' argument:
-- **'software'**: the regular trained PyTorch model (README.md).
+- **'software'**: the regular trained PyTorch model ([README.md](./README.md)).
 - **'quantized'**: the 8-bit quantized model.
 This model comes with an argument for the quantized weights file path:
     - **--quantized_weights_path**: path to quantized weights file.
 - **'fpga'**: the hardware model implemented in FPGA.
 This model comes with an argument for the binary weights file path: